NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 #.  **Number of Corrector Loops**: Specifies the number of pressure-corrector loops per each time iteration.
 The default value is set to 2.
 This value is valid only for transient solvers.

-#.  **Number of Outer Corrector Loops**: Specifies the number PISO loops to run for each time step.
-This value is valid only for *pimpleFoam* solver.
+#.  **Number of Outer Corrector Loops**: Specifies the number of PISO loops to run for each time step.
+This value is valid only for the *pimpleFoam* solver.
 The *pimpleFoam* solver works by running multiple PISO iterations, and if this field is set to 1, it will run in a PISO mode.

 Duration and Time Step